vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 ### How liquidity fees are distributed
 The liquidity fee amount is collected from traders on every trade, and held in a separate account.
 This account is under the network’s control.

-How often fees are distributed is defined by the network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.providers.fee.calculationTimeStep" hideName={false} />.
+How often fees are distributed is defined by the network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.providersFeeCalculationTimeStep" hideName={false} />.
 Starting with the end of the market's opening auction, every time the time-step has been hit, the balance in the account is transferred to each liquidity provider's margin account for the market.
 This depends on your share and how well you performed against the SLA.

 <details><summary>Fee distribution example</summary>
 <p>